JungDev/django-telegrambot/README.rst

         TELEGRAM_BOT_TOKENS = ('BOT_1_token','BOT_2_token',)
         TELEGRAM_WEBHOOK_SITE = 'https://mysite.it'
         TELEGRAM_WEBHOOK_BASE = '/baseurl'
-        #TELEGRAM_BOT_CERTIFICATE = 'cert.pem' #If your site use self-signed certificate, must be set with location of your public key certificate.
+        #TELEGRAM_WEBHOOK_CERTIFICATE = 'cert.pem' #If your site use self-signed certificate, must be set with location of your public key certificate.
 (More info at https://core.telegram.org/bots/self-signed )

 Include in your urls.py the ``django_telegrambot.urls`` using the same value of ``TELEGRAM_WEBHOOK_BASE`` ::